MinnPost/minnpost-green-line-story-map/README.md

 ## Hacks

-*List any hacks used in this project, such as forked repos.
-Link to pull request or repo and issue.*
+*Hacks were used -- description to come.*

 ## About Us